MainulDip/AndroidDevStudy/JetpackCompose/Compose-3-Architecture.md

 - if child composable are different function, only the function that's input had been changed will recompose.
 Other children's instance will be preserved.

-- if children are same function (like looping) with different param/inputs, when inserting/deleting a new item any places other than last of a list, a unique key (id) should be used to skip recomposition for those that's not been changed.
+- if children are same function (like looping) with different param/inputs, when inserting/deleting a new item any places other than last of a list, a unique key (id) should be used to skip recomposition for those that's not been changed
 Its the `Smart` recomposition.

 ```kotlin